-Your age, overall health, and medical history
+- Your age, overall health, and medical history

-Extent of the condition
+- Extent of the condition

-Your tolerance for specific medications, procedures, or therapies
+- Your tolerance for specific medications, procedures, or therapies

-Expectations for the course of the condition
+- Expectations for the course of the condition

-Your opinion or preference
+- Your opinion or preference

 Treatment may include:

-Medication (to control pain)
+- Medication (to reduce inflammation and control pain)

-Neck brace or immobilization
+- Neck brace or immobilization